koality-io/WordPressPlugin/readme.txt

 6. Done.
 From now on koality. io does not only monitor your website from the outside but also from the inside.

+For more information on "[How to install the WordPress plugin](https://www.koality.io/en/support/en/support/install/wordpress)" please visit our website.

 == Screenshots ==
 1. koality.io - The koality.io backend where all data come together.
 2. Server Monitoring - Settings in the WordPress backend to configure the server settings.